 - Verify if the bank website login page does not appear forged.

-- Verify if the bank login page has username and password.
+- Verify if the bank login page has a username and password.

 - Verify the username and password are being accepted or not.